-Carbon monoxide levels are often referenced when talking about air pollution because it is also a problem outdoors, especially in areas with a lot of industrial production or high-density areas where there are many cars and trucks on the roads.
+Carbon monoxide levels are often referenced when talking about air pollution because it is also a problem outdoors, especially in areas with a lot of industrial production or high-density areas with many cars and trucks on the roads.
 It’s a significant factor in air pollution, and there’s a lot of information about what it does when released into the air in high doses.

 Typically, when you hear people discussing carbon monoxide poisoning, it’s referring to what happens when dangerous levels of carbon monoxide enter a home.
 When CO is released into a poorly-ventilated indoor space, its effects rapidly intensify.

 Carbon monoxide is a potential risk anywhere fuel burns.
 To identify potential sources of a leak in your home, the easiest thing to do is determine anywhere you know that’s burning fuel.
 That means you need to investigate whether your home contains common sources of carbon monoxide poisoning, including:

 - Water heater